11 Jul Be Like Pinchas; The Covenant of Shalom; Peace, Completeness, Wholenesss

 It was Pinchas who brought peace to all Klol Yisroel by mediating an agreement that the altar was built by the Trans-Jordanians as a representation of their commitment to stay connected to the main body of Judaism in Israel proper.

-The most significant act of Pinchas ability of restoring peace was knowing he may have had to risk getting death penalty by taking action to stop the plague of Baal Peor and the sexual immorality of Klol Yisroel when he killed Zimri , a Jewish prince and Kozbi, the Medianite woman.
+A significant act of Pinchas ability of restoring peace was knowing he may have had to risk getting death penalty by taking action to stop the plague of Baal Peor and the sexual immorality of Klol Yisroel when he killed Zimri , a Jewish prince and Kozbi, the Medianite woman.

-Moses had not yet known of a law regarding the actions of Pinchas.
+Moses had not yet known of a law relevant to the actions of Pinchas.
 Pinchas actions were however revealed to Pinchas prophetically and indeed his actions were deemed meritorious.
 By the most popular understanding it was Pinchas zeal and clarity that put an end to the plague and sexual immorality and saved the downfall of Klol Yisroel merited Pinchas the Covenant of peace.

 A Covenant of Peace, what does it mean?

-We can see in Parshas Pinchas that the use of the word shalom is translated as peace.
+We can see in Parshas Pinchas that the use of the word ‘shalom’ is translated as peace.

 In our time, and as it may apply to Pinchas, the word peace connotes the absence of war or the absence of chaos or disharmony.
 But there is more to the word shalom than peace.